Express Entry Immigration to Canada: All you need to know

 6. Submit your application for PR:

-The applicant who has received an ITA, have 60 days to submit a complete application for permanent residence (application will be submitted electronically).
+The applicant who has received an ITA has 60 days to submit a complete application for permanent residence (the application will be submitted electronically).
 In this application, candidates must submit extensive personal information with the required documents.